OguzhanUmutlu/stramp/README.md

 // 3-7th bytes is the name
 // 8-12th bytes are the numbers array console.log(buffer); // <Buffer 1e 08 4a 6f 68 6e 20 44 6f 65 01 02 03 04 05>
 // This drops 50 bytes of JSON down to 15 bytes!
-Meaning 1000 of this object would gain
-// you 35000 bytes.
+// Meaning 1000 of this object would gain you THIRTY FIVE THOUSAND BYTES!

 const restoredObject = myType.deserialize(buffer);